prospector-dev/prospector/README.md

 It brings together the functionality of other Python analysis tools such as [pylint](http://pylint.org), [pep8](https://pypi.python.org/pypi/pep8) and [McCabe complexity](https://pypi.python.org/pypi/mccabe).
 See the 'Supported Tools' section below for a complete list.

 The primary aim of Prospector is to be useful 'out of the box'.
 A common complaint of other Python analysis tools is that it takes a long time to filter through which errors are relevant or interesting to your own coding style.
-Prospector provides some default profiles, which hopefully will provide a good starting point and be useful straight away.
+Prospector provides some default profiles, which hopefully will provide a good starting point and will be useful straight away, and adapts the output depending on the libraries your project uses.

 # Usage